VinceWang92/GameApi-BlackJack/BlackJackAPI-master/README.md

 BlackJack API

-- BlackJack Game API is inspired by Project 4 in Udacity's Full Stack Development Nanodegree.

 ##Game Description:
  - This BlackJack is a single player game, like common blackjack game but there are some slight difference in order to meet the api demand.
 1   When registering, you will automatically get 100 dollars, and each game you will bet 10 dollars.